Have you been seriously hurt in a Dallas car accident? Montgomery Law can help you on a no-win no-fee basis.

 One other important thing to note is that, according to research conducted by the Insurance Research Council (IRC), car accident victims who were represented by an attorney recovered 3.5 times more than those who did not hire a lawyer.
-You only get one shot at bringing your claim, and there’s no doubt that working with a Dallas car accident attorney can help you achieve a far more-favorable outcome to your case.
+You only get one shot at bringing your claim, and working with a Dallas car accident attorney will give you the best chance at recovering the money you deserve.

 After a car wreck, money is often one of the biggest concerns for victims.
 You may be out of work and struggling to pay your monthly bills—on top of your ever-increasing medical expenses.
 Fortunately, there’s no financial risk in hiring an accident injury attorney.

 Unlike other types of law firms, we operate on a strict no-win, no-fee basis (contingency fee) basis.
 In the simplest terms, a contingency fee means that you pay nothing out of pocket.
 If we’re successful with your case, a percentage of your settlement or award is allocated as attorney fees.
 If we don’t put money in your pocket, you literally never pay us a dime.